julianeon/cronos/README.md

 After that, I introduced a new entity called Info, which is defined as an entity in [schema.graphql](schema.graphql) and shows the strings it returns in [src/cro-token.ts](src/cro-token.ts).

-The subgraph is now available to query on Arbitrum at the URL below.
+The subgraph can be queried on Arbitrum for transaction data.
+For the Info query, use the Development Query URL.
 Note: you must sign up for and supply your own API key.

 https://gateway-arbitrum.network.thegraph.com/api/${API_KEY}/subgraphs/id/6HzdSVrye3kxbwRmAZtDyWENGQQnTHnEucjm5Gen4NsL